Oakham: Governance

 There are two tiers of local government covering Oakham, at parish (town) and unitary authority level: Oakham Town Council and Rutland County Council.
 The town council is based at Rol House on Long Row.
 The county council is also based in the town, at Catmose House.

 Oakham was an ancient parish, and gave its name to the Oakham Hundred, one of the five historic hundreds of Rutland.
 When elected parish and district councils were created under the Local Government Act 1894, Oakham was given a parish council and included in the Oakham Rural District.
 The parish was removed from the rural district in 1911 to become the Oakham Urban District, with the parish council being replaced by an urban district council.
 The urban district was abolished in 1974 and a new parish council established, taking the name Oakham Town Council.

 Oakham, along with the rest of Rutland, has been represented at Westminster by the Conservative Member of Parliament Alicia Kearns since 2019.

 Demography

 Women in the Oakham South East ward had the fifth-highest life expectancy at birth, 95.7 years, of any ward in England and Wales in 2016.

 The urban area of the town now extends into the neighbouring parish of Barleythorpe, to the north-west of the town centre.

 Landmarks

 Tourist attractions in Oakham include All Saints' Church and Oakham Castle.
 Another historic feature is the open-air market held in the town's market place every Wednesday and Saturday.
-Nearby is the Buttercross with an octagonal stone-slate roof and the wooden stocks – both Grade I listed buildings.
+Nearby is the Buttercross with an octagonal stone-slate roof and the wooden stocks – both Grade I listed structures.